Embilipitiya

+Embilipitiya DS Division area is predominantly Sinhala Buddhist.According to 2012 census data religious composition in Embilipitiya DS Division area is as follows Buddhists 134,041-99.50%, Roman Catholics 310-0.23%, Other Christians 203-0.15%, Hindus 93-0.07%, Muslims 63-0.05%, Others 3-0.00%.

 Transportation

 During the 1970s transportation to and from Embilipitiya was difficult.
 There were two or three buses from Embilipitiya to Ratnapura and there was no guarantee that they would be running daily.
 However, the transportation system developed significantly.
 There are buses from Embilipitiya to Ratnapura and Colombo every five minutes and the Embilipitiya bus station is one of the busiest in Southern and Sabaragamuwa region.
 With the construction of the Southern Expressway, the expressway will be accessible through the Barawakumbuka entrance via Embilipitiya.